rsksmart/devportal-1.0/kb/tokenbridge-troubleshooting.md

 **When:** always

 **Answer:**  RSK has a different derivation path (m/44’/137’/0’/0) from Ethereum (m/44’/60’/0’/0).
+Nifty respects this convention.
 Copy your mnemonic or private key and use My Ether Wallet or My Crypto with the RSK derivation path m/44’/137’/0’/0 to get the same address as RSK.

 9 - **Why does it take 24 hours?
 Can it be faster?**